FAI Cup: Eligibility

 44 clubs compete in the FAI Cup – 20 League of Ireland teams and 24 non-league teams.
 All clubs in the League of Ireland are automatically eligible.
 Clubs from non-league football (levels 3 and below on the Republic of Ireland league system) are also eligible provided they qualify from either the FAI Intermediate Cup or FAI Junior Cup competitions held earlier in the season.
 All participating clubs must also have a stadium suitable for the competition.

 The total number of entries in the FAI Cup has changed as Non-League football has gradually been expanded and reorganised over time.
 It is very rare for top clubs to miss the competition, although it can happen in exceptional circumstances.
+As far back as 2014, non-league teams have been admitted through qualification via the FAI Intermediate and Junior cups.
 In the 2022 season, 38 clubs entered the competition including 19 non-league teams.
 For the 2024 season, 40 clubs competed in the competition.
 20 of these were non-league teams: the last 16 from the FAI Intermediate Cup and the final four clubs from the FAI Junior Cup.
 The format was also altered slightly, with the preliminary rounds being merged into the first round and the League of Ireland teams entering the competition in the second round.
 The number of clubs increased ahead of the 2025 season, with all 8 quarter-finalists from the FAI Junior Cup now eligible, increasing the total number of entries to 44 clubs.

 Northern Irish sides that play in Republic of Ireland leagues are eligible.
 There is only one club currently competing: Derry City.